-GENERAL Points will be awarded in the ranking process for a grade of "C" or better in PSY 110 encouraged to take advantage of the Huskins and/or Dual Enrollment programs at Randolph Community College while still in high school to remain competitive in the admissions process.
+GENERAL Points will be awarded in the ranking process for a grade of "C" or better in CIS 110 encouraged to take advantage of the Huskins and/or Dual Enrollment programs at Randolph Community College while still in high school to remain competitive in the admissions process.

-COLLEGE and PSY 150 or SOC 210 or ECO 151 or Humanities/Fine Arts elective.
+COLLEGE and PSY 150 or PSY 241 or Humanities/Fine Arts elective.